Kumoricon Lite Code of Conduct

 - Distribution of flyers or literature

-- Functional firearms or ammunition (no exception for concealed carry)
+- Real firearms or ammunition (no exception for concealed carry)

-- Functioning projectile weapons, devices, toys, including items meant to be thrown; or paddles
+- Functioning projectile weapons, devices, or toys, including items meant to be thrown

 - Potentially dangerous props which are not part of a bona fide costume

-- Allowable activity at the event is at our sole discretion.
-If an authorized staff member asks you to stop doing something, remove an item, or leave an area, then it has the weight of this code of conduct, even if it's not printed in this code of conduct.
+Allowable activity at the event is at our sole discretion.
+If an authorized staff member tells you to stop doing something, remove an item, or leave an area, then it has the weight of this code of conduct, even if it's not printed in this code of conduct.

-This code of conduct may be changed without notice. https://www.kumoricon.org/kumoricon-lite-code-of-conduct will always contain the latest version, and printed copies are available at the event.
+This code of conduct may be changed without notice. https://www.kumoricon.org/kumoricon-lite-code-of-conduct will always contain the latest version, and printed copies will be available at the event.